Ghirro/ChangeMaking/README.md

 Simple PHP webapp to find the smallest amount of British coins (only 1p,2p,20p,50p,£1,£2) required to make up an amount.

+You can see a live version at http://inflw.co/change

 ## Installation

 You will need: